scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout.md

 ## A Challenge to Ethics: Ethical Relativism

-Moral relativism says that there are no universal moral truths, truths that hold for all people and all times.
+Before discussing these theories, we should address an objection that would attack not just all three, but any ethical theory.
+Some have argued that there are no universal moral truths, truths that hold for all people and all times.
+This view, **moral relativism** cuts to the very core of ethics.
+It claims we are mistaken when searching for appropriate reasons for ethical judgements.
+The relativist claims that there just are not any reasons that could serve the role we wish them to play.

 The moral relativism we are concerned with says that what's true varies by culture, e.g., causing pain might be immoral in one culture, but not in a different culture.

 Moral relativism is easily misunderstood; it's far more radical than you might initially think.
 Distinguish these two claims: